constantinadrian/savour/README.md

     - To be able to search recipes uploaded by other users

-    - To be able to find recipe from different categories like: appetizer, breakfast, lunch etc.
+    - To be able to find recipes from different categories like appetizer, breakfast, lunch, etc.

     II.
 Returning User Goals:

-    - When I return to the website, I wanna be able to register to website.
+    - When I return to the website, I wanna be able to register to the website.

     - I wanna be able to share my recipe thru the website to other users, by uploading my own recipes.